scg-unibe-ch/ese2019-team4/README.md

 ####Home - List of services
 On our Home page all the offered services are listed just waiting to be booked by one of our customers.
-You can search through the list with the search window at the top on the right.
+You can search through the list using the search field at the top on the right.
 To see all the available services again after you've searched something just hit the refresh button.
 The search is case sensitive!